Designing Accessible Error Toast Notifications

 Core Architecture: ARIA Live Regions and DOM Injection Strategy

 To ensure immediate screen reader announcement without stealing focus, error toasts must be injected into a dedicated live region.
 Avoid dynamic role changes after mount; instead, instantiate the component with correct semantic attributes from the start.
-The container should remain in the DOM persistently, with toasts appended as child nodes.
+The container remains in the DOM persistently, with toasts appended as child nodes.

 // Initialize persistent live region (run once on app mount)